galou/inkscape_generator/README.md

 2. Replacement in "Configuration" tab, "extra textual values to be replaced"

-You can replace other text paterns, like element values with this configuration.
+You can replace other text patterns, like element values with this configuration.
 On the second field, add all extra text to be replaced in a line separated by "|", pointing to the replacer column with "=>" (name or number depending on the configuration choice).
 Do not use spaces if that is not part of the blocks!
-For example, we can make the red and green colors as variables to be replaced by some other colors form the database at the columns `"secure color"` and `"sector color"`:
+For example, we can make the red and green colors as variables to be replaced by some other colors from the database at the columns `"secure color"` and `"sector color"`:
 `#ff0000=>secure_color|#00ff00=>sector_color`
 All pure red and pure green elements will have new colors for each data line.